hemantasapkota/insta/README.md

 # Motivation

 There're plenty of Instagram automation tools floating around the web and app stores.
-Most of them ask for your username and password which is a big safety risk.
+Most of them, however, ask for your username and password which poses a big safety risk.

 With insta, you can automate engagement yourself.